Packing dishes made easy: A step-by-step guide

 If you have an open or unfolded box, flip it over and expose the bottom.
 Fold the two smaller flaps inside the box, followed by the larger ones.
 This order will give your package better form and support, ideal for long-distance travel and your breakable belongings.

 Dishes can be heavy.
-That’s why it’s important to use the proper moving boxes and prepare them well.
+That’s why it’s important to prepare your boxes well.
 After setting them up, adding tape will hold them better together.
 Tape along the horizontal and vertical lines where the box’s edges meet.

 When you’re done taping the bottom of the box, it should look like a letter H. You can add at least two layers of tape for a stronger hold.